Who I Work With

 Our society paints a very specific idea of what caring for others ‘should’ look like – Clean house!
 Calm voices!
 Crafts! - and the reality can be far from that ideal.
 I work with all my caregiver clients to look compassionately and constructively at their situation, find ways to ease anxiety and burdens, and let go of expectations that do not serve their situation.

 Balancing a relationship with your own emotional needs can be a challenge, regardless of your family structure.
-Those in relationship structures that go beyond the ‘nuclear family’ sometimes need a therapist who is open and knowledgeable enough to understand that relationship’s complex dynamics.
-My office is a safe place to talk about the joys and challenges of your unique relationships, and I work to stay current with developments in issues within these communities.
+Those in relationship structures that go beyond the ‘nuclear family’ sometimes need a therapist who is affirming and knowledgeable enough to understand that relationship’s complex dynamics.
+My office is a safe place to talk about the joys and challenges of your unique relationships.

 Caregivers of those with special needs